<- Back to projects

 Engineering details

-• - State machine includes STARTUP, IDLE, HAPPY, SAD, HUNGRY, SLEEP, FOLLOW, and DEAD modes
+• - Robot states: STARTUP, IDLE, HAPPY, SAD, HUNGRY, SLEEP, FOLLOW, DEAD

 Outcomes

-• - Web dashboard and telemetry path for live state monitoring during demonstrations
+• - Created a dashboard and telemetry path for real-time state inspection

 Gallery